EQGW/EQGW.github.io/2022/lecture4-3.md

-## Lecture 4-3: "Student's choice" breakout sessions with individual lecturers ##
+## Lecture 4-3: "Participants' choice" breakout sessions with individual lecturers ##

 ### lecturers available, by number of breakout room (order is alphabetical) ###